 All members of the Benedictine University (the "University") community and visitors are responsible for reporting crimes on or near campus.
 This, in turn, makes everyone a "functional" Campus Security Authority (CSA).
 A "functional" CSA will report the crime to a "designated" CSA.
+See the list of Designated CSAs by campus.

 "Designated" CSAs are usually found in departments responsible for, but not limited to, student and campus activities, safety/security, housing, personnel resources, or student judicial proceedings.
 This designation also includes any individual who has been specified by Benedictine University to receive and report incidents.